mileweb/docs-content-cdn/docs/portal/edge-configurations/managing-properties.md

 On the CDN360 platform, each property is versioned to support tracking the history of changes and to allow rollback if needed.
 Each version can be deployed independently to the staging or production environment.
 On the portal, you can create, modify, validate, and deploy properties.
 You can also undeploy and delete properties if needed.

-To start working with properties, click **Edge Configurations** in the left pane.
+To get started, click **Edge Configurations** in the main menu and the property list page should show up.
 The following figure shows the key elements on the page, and the table following the figure describes them.

 <p align=center><img src="/docs/resources/images/Properties Page.png" alt="properties page" width="900"></p>